nipil/gnupg-hardcopy/README.md

 Generates a full hardcopy from a key, with checksomes to help with disaster-recovery

+That's the same goal as the `paperkey` tool, but (imho) better and more resilient :-)

 # usage

 Step 1 : generate a hardcopy of your key :